What are the pros and cons of bridging finance?

 What are the pros of bridging finance?

-Finally, bridging loans can be used to purchase properties that would otherwise be inapplicable for other types of borrowing, such as property that is not habitable.
+- Bridging loans can be used to purchase properties that would otherwise be inapplicable for other types of borrowing, such as property that is not habitable, or BTL properties that require renovation.

 What are the cons of bridging finance?

-Finally, as most loans are short term, if you struggle with your method of repayment, you could encounter some problems.
+- As most loans are short-term, if you struggle with your method of repayment, you could encounter some problems.
 Failure to repay the bridging loan would eventually lead to repossession.